fcagnola/coronascraper/README.md

 # coronascraper
 CLI for querying coronavirus world and local cases.
 ParseHub for scraping content

-This is an afternoon project: it is not considered "complete" or "the best version possible".
+This is a pet project: it is not considered "complete" or "the best version possible".
+It is not regularly updated or supported in any way.
+You can reuse any part of the project freely.
 Maybe I'll update in the future with more features and perfect the shell calls.

  **USAGE**